aadilmallick/my-notes-docusaurus/docs/js-frameworks/07-BAAS.md

 Here is what you can do to develop with functions locally:

+- `supabase serve`: serve all functions at once.
 - `supabase functions serve [function-name]`: serves the specified function by name locally.
 - `supabase functions serve [function-name] --no-verify-jwt`: serves the specified function by name locally without JWT auth
 - `supabase functions serve --env-file [env-file-path]`: injects the env vars in the specified env file path into the function execution context when developing locally.